-- Liaising with the Careers Coordinator and the SENCO to identify pupils needing guidance; - Referring pupils to careers advisers; - Working closely with the SENCO and Careers Coordinator to identify the guidance needs of all pupils with SEND and implement personalised support.
-Ensuring that pupils with SEND understand their different career pathways, and enabling them to gain the skills, knowledge and experience they require to achieve their career goals.
+- Liaising with the Careers Coordinator and the SENCO to identify students needing guidance. - Referring students to careers advisers. - Working closely with the SENCO and Careers Coordinator to identify the guidance needs of all students with SEND and implement personalised support.
+Ensuring that students with SEND understand their different career pathways, and enabling them to gain the skills, knowledge and experience they require to achieve their career goals.